opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel.md

 When the window image capture fails, as shown in the image above, the icon image associated with the window is displayed on the button.
 :::

-### Avoiding touch problems of FS2020
+### Avoiding touch problems of MSFS2020
-It is well known that the popped out window of an instrument with touch operable capability, such as Garmin G3X, doesn't work well with touch operation, even though it works with mouse operation. <br/>
+It is well known that the popped out window of an instrument with touch operable capability, such as Garmin G3X, doesn't work well with touch operation, even though it works with mouse operation in Microsoft Flight Simulator 2020. <br/>
 fsmapper provides a workaround solution for this problem.
 You will be able to operate popped out windows with touch operation if those windows are managed as CapturedWindow view elements.